 - Your baby will be given to the midwife attending and taken to the baby table for checking and wrapping.

 - Your husband/partner can cut the umbilical cord at this time.

 - Your baby will then be brought back to you and will stay with you and your husband/partner as long as possible.

-- My closure technique is described in detail in the blog titled ‘Caesarean section closure techniques‘.
+- My closure technique Baby-friendly in detail in the blog titled ‘Caesarean section closure techniques‘.

 - Skin wound closure is with a special subcuticular stitch that dissolves.

-- You will be taken from the operating theatre to recovery ward and then to the postnatal ward.
-If it is a ‘baby friendly’ (San) / ‘family friendly’ (Norwest) Caesarean section then your baby and your husband/partner will stay with you in Recovery ward.
+- You will be taken from the operating theatre to the recovery ward and then to the postnatal ward.
+If it is a ‘baby friendly’ (San) / ‘family friendly’ (Norwest) Caesarean section then your baby and your husband/partner will stay with you in the recovery ward.